EUROSTRUCT 2025 – Transportation & Local Info - EUROSTRUCT

 Public Transport

 Dublin has good public transport.
-You can reach UCD via bus most easily (e.g. 46A, 39, 145, 155 etc.).
-You can check the buses on Google maps.
-You can pay in the bus via cash but you will need coins.
+You can reach The Royal Marine Hotel via bus most easily (e.g. 45A, 7, 7A, E2, 45B).
+You can check the buses on Google maps or by downloading the TFI Live app on the app store or Google play store.
+You can pay on the bus in cash but you will need coins and the exact amount for the fare.
 Using a Leap Card (you can buy from the airport or in many shops) is much easier and cheaper.

-Some buses also operate late at night but most public transport stop running a bit after 11:00-11:30 depending on the route.
+Some buses also operate late at night, but most public transport stops running a bit after 11:00-11:30 depending on the route and the day (e.g later on weekends).

 How to validate your ticket